GAIN MUSCLE

 Focus on squeezing the lats as if there was a pencil between your shoulder blades.

-I usually change around the order every 2-3 weeks.
+I usually change the order every 2-3 weeks.

 For example: one week I’ll do them in the beginning of the workout, the next week I’ll do it after the 2nd or 3rd lift, you get the picture.